top of page

 • You can protect your male pet from testicular cancer and other prostate issues

-• The process of spaying and neutering can reduce and eliminate certain behaviours, such as urine marking, inter-male assession, and uncomfortable heat signs.
+• Spaying and neutering can reduce and eliminate certain behaviours, such as urine marking, inter-male assession, and uncomfortable heat signs.

 For more information on the procedure for neutering and spaying your pets in East Danforth, give us a call.